Day 1 - May 7, 9:00am CT

 Olivia Thomas, Director of Nutrition Innovation and Implementation, Boston Medical Center

-Raeanne Sarazen, MA, RD, Consultant, Culinary Nutrition Consulting
+Raeanne Sarazen, Award-Winning Author, Chef, Consultant, Culinary Nutrition Consulting

 12:30pm